 - lowering inflammation and free radical damage by increasing glutathione production

 - reducing risk for certain types of cancer

 - building the lining of the gastrointestinal tract

 - helping reduce allergic and autoimmune reactions

-- boosting energy levels and fighting fatigue
+- boosting energy levels and fighting fatigue, stress and anxiety

 - helping produce red blood cells